 Is it going to be for storage, or used as a garden workshop or for growing plants and flowers?
 Alternatively, if you wish to use it as a recreation room then again you need to consider which shed will meet your needs.

-A storage shed doesn't not have to be extra tall, unless you have some large cupboards to put into it.
-Where as a garden workshop needs to be tall enough inside so you don't have to crouch inside.
+A storage shed doesn’t have to be extra tall unless you have some large cupboards to put into it.
+Whereas a garden workshop needs to be tall enough inside so you don’t have to crouch inside.
 This will rule out the many cheap shed ranges which are available as these tend to be made for midgets.
 The option of double doors is a good one to consider as would extra and, or, opening windows.

 Most importantly ensure that the garden sheds you are considering do not use chipboard or OSB boards for the roofs or floors.
 These are NOT suitable materials for outdoor use because as soon as they get wet they will swell and disintegrate.
 You will find besides these cheap materials used by the cheap shed makers the felt on the roof is likely to be thin inferior grade as well.
 Be very careful and ensure you understand what you might end up with.

 As there are many cheap sheds on the market ALWAYS try to view your intended purchase so you can how well it is put together as this will give you a good idea of the ethos of the company involved.
 If you don’t get this opportunity be very careful as it is very hard to return a shed after it has been delivered.
 Reputable garden shed companies offer the option to view their range of products before buying.
 Take a look at these displays to give you an idea of what you can buy.

 By following these simple guidelines you can ensure that the shed you buy will meet your expectations.
 If the shed is a cheap mass produced shed made down to a price be careful.
 It may last for a few years but by considering a well-made garden shed from a shed maker using quality and suitable materials you will nearly always have a better value shed in your garden.
 This will save the hassle of looking for a new shed in the next few years.